devonik/nuxt-i18n-data/README.md

 - ⛰ &nbsp;Nuxt 3 module using the newest version of @nuxtjs/i18n
 - ⛰ &nbsp;Nuxt plugin ($i18nData)
 - 🚠 &nbsp;Local json files for vue-i18n are not needed
+- 🚠 &nbsp;Use your own custom api oder the googlesheet integration to load the locale data
 - 🌲 &nbsp;Typescript friendly

 ## Quick Setup